Do you accept insurance?

 Psychological evaluations gather information regarding an individual's abilities across several domains, such as emotions, behavior, intelligence, academic abilities, executive function, and more.
 The goal is to provide a diagnosis, if appropriate, as well as recommendations to address concerns, harness strengths, or suggest accommodations for school or work.
 Our evaluations are thorough and comprehensive.
 Most evaluations involve the following: parent or client intake meeting, record review, day of testing (3-6 hours), collecting information from collateral sources (e.g. teachers, therapists), scoring and report writing, and feedback meeting to discuss results and recommendations.
 Because of these many steps and the time involved, especially for the testing day and report writing, the entire evaluation process may span several weeks from start to finish.

 PEACE providers currently include licensed psychologists (clinicians who receive a doctorate and licensure to practice psychology-our providers also hold additional licenses such as LSSP and/or LPC) as well as Licensed Professional Counselors (LPCs) and Licensed Master Social Worker (LMSW).
+We have recently began providing ABA services through a licensed BCBA.
 Please check out our provider page to read more about us.
 Our providers received graduate level degrees, clinical training, and professional licenses within the mental health field.
 Psychologists and therapists do not prescribe medications.
 However, we collaborate and can refer you to medication providers (e.g. psychiatrists or primary care doctors if needed or requested) during your care, such as a psychiatrist or your primary care physician.

 Our providers have various experience to help with a wide range of concerns.
-Our areas of specialty include neurodevelopmental differences such as autism, ADHD, dyslexia, learning disabilities, as well as mental health concerns such as depression and anxiety disorders.
+Our areas of specialty include neurodevelopmental differences such as autism, ADHD, dyslexia, learning disabilities, as well as mental health concerns such as depression, bipolar disorders, OCD, social anxiety, generalized anxiety, etc..
 We also have experience with trauma, stress, adjustment disorders, behavioral problems, and working with a system such as in family therapy.
 We do not treat learning disabilities but evaluate them and provide recommendations for home and school, including suggesting accommodations for a 504 plan or IEP if necessary.
 Therapy may include components of individual therapy, family therapy, or parent coaching.